Western Rukum District

 Formally Western Rukum District was part of Rukum District, which divided into two districts Western Rukum and Eastern Rukum after the state's reconstruction of administrative divisions as of 20 September 2015.

 The total area of Western Rukum District is 1213.49 km2 and total population of this district as of 2011 Nepal census is 154,272 individuals.

 Located in the western hill region, Western Rukum is a hill district with many valleys.
 It is bordered with five districts: Eastern Rukum and Rolpa district of Lumbini province on the east, Salyan district to the south, Jajarkot district on the west, and Dolpa district to the north.

 Demographics

-At the time of the 2011 Nepal census, Western Rukum District had a population of 155,383.
-Of these, 99.3% spoke Nepali, 0.4% Magar, 0.1% Kham and 0.1% other languages as their first language.
+At the time of the 2021 Nepal census, Western Rukum District had a population of 166,740.
+9.92% of the population is under 5 years of age.
+It has a literacy rate of 75.74% and a sex ratio of 1056 females per 1000 males.
+99,143 (59.46%) lived in municipalities.

-In terms of ethnicity/caste, 53.9% were Chhetri, 15.4% Kami, 14.7% Magar, 5.0% Thakuri, 3.8% Hill Brahmin, 3.7% Damai/Dholi, 1.8% Sarki, 0.8% Sanyasi/Dasnami, 0.3% Badi, 0.1% other Dalit, 0.1% Musalman, 0.1% Newar, 0.1% other Terai and 0.1% others.

-In terms of religion, 98.1% were Hindu, 0.9% Christian, 0.7% Buddhist, 0.2% Prakriti, 0.1% Muslim and 0.1% others.

-In terms of literacy, 64.6% could read and write, 2.5% could only read and 32.9% could neither read nor write.
+Khas people make up a majority of the population with 85% of the population.
+Chhetris form an outright majority in the district with 53% of the population, while Khas Dalits make up 21% of the population.
+Hill Janjatis make up 15% of the population, of which Magars are 14% of the population.

+At the time of the 2021 census, 98.35% of the population spoke Nepali and 1.22% Magar Kham as their first language.
+In 2011, 99.3% of the population spoke Nepali as their first language.